FredHutch/Oncoscape/DOCKER.md

 A Docker conatiner recipe for the Oncoscape development environment is located at https://github.com/FredHutch/Oncoscape-dev-environment

-To use the Oncoscape development container use 'git' to clone the Oncoscape development container repository to you Docker enabled development system, build a container image and then run it.
-Here are the commands required to create a container image tagged "oncodev" (you can name something it else if you like):
+To use the Oncoscape development container use 'git' to clone the Oncoscape development container repository to your Docker enabled development system, build a container image and then run it.
+Here are the commands required to create a container image tagged "oncodev" (you can name it something else if you would like):

 ```bash
 git clone https://github.com/FredHutch/Oncoscape-dev-environment.git